gabrielproencaalves/simpages/templates/README.md

 # Explanation of templates directory

-This directory contains the basic structural parts of content for building an HTML page using the standard simpage template.
-And these parts are separated into files that, when the pages are generated, are read and their content is inserted into the final page, completing its structure.
-Additionally, these files are: head.html, header.md, footer.md and nav.html.
-Remember: you have complete freedom to modify them to suit your needs, even the generator scripts can be modified, although this could break the project if not done properly.
-Below are explanations about the composition and purpose of each file in this directory.
+This README, as also stated in the project's main README, aims to explain the templates folder, its files, and functions.
+Before explaining each template, a definition of a template, valid specifically for this project, is provided below.
+A template is a text file containing a generic page structure model that should always be reused when assembling HTML files, like a mold.
+In this project, there are four templates intended to uniformly compose different parts of the final HTML document, filling its basic structure.
+These templates are: head.html, header.md, footer.md, and nav.html.
+Furthermore, they can be freely modified like simpage scripts; however, incorrect or incomplete changes can break the entire project until they are corrected or undone.
+Finally, the information below explains the composition and purpose of each template in this directory.

 ## header.md